Cheste

 As you wander the streets, you will be taken aback by the historic townhouses.
 These two and three-storey buildings are defined by pretty façades and large doors used to give access to carts and horses that tended to be kept in stables and patios at the back.
 The most historic part of the town dates back to Arab times as is evidenced by the narrow and winding streets.

-Before too long, you will come across San Lucas Evangelista church.
-This 18th century place of worship is a fine example of the late Baroque style with its façade of classical features.
+Before too long, you will come across San Lucas Evangelista Church.
+This 18th century place of worship is a fine example of the Late Baroque style with its façade of classical features.
 The interior, however, is more of an ode to the Rococo style.
-Cheste also has a chapel, Nuestra Señora de la Soledad Gloriosa, which was recently restored.
+Cheste also has a chapel, La Virgen de la Soledad Chapel.

 The landscapes enveloping Cheste beckon you to do some walking.
-You can take a path up Castillarejo hill where you can see an archaeological site dating back to the Bronze Age.
-Alternatively, you could spend a day out in the fresh air in the recreational area at Parque de La Lomiquia or explore a network of walking trails that will lead you into scenery defined by carob trees, orange groves and dry stone buildings.
+Areas like La Lomiquia Park have recreational areas that lovers of the great outdoors will love.
+There are also plenty of walking trails that will lead you into scenery defined by carob trees, orange groves and dry stone buildings.

 And last but by no means least, Cheste offers incredible gastronomy.
-You simply have to try gachamiga, a dish featuring pork, potatoes and tomatoes, olla con pelotas and olla de ayuno, as well as delgadicos and tortas de toro.
+You simply have to try gachamiga, a dish made of pork, potatoes and tomatoes, olla con pelotas and olla de ayuno, as well as delgadicos and tortas de toro.
 All washed down with good local wine.

-During your time in Cheste, you can also visit the surrounding villages of Chiva, Buñol, Alborache, Macastre and Vilamarxant.
+During your time in Cheste, you can also visit the surrounding villages of Chiva, Buñol, Alborache and Macastre.
 So what are you waiting for?
 Come along to enjoy the landscapes, heritage and festivals.

 Find